notsanidhyak/SurfGuardAPI/README.md

 https://surfguardsays.onrender.com/getStatus?url=<url_you_wish_to_analyze>
 ```

-- Response is sent within 10-15 seconds but may take up to 25 seconds in few scenarios.
+- Response is sent within 10-15 seconds but may take up to 25 seconds in few scenarios (due to dependencies).
 <br>

 ### 🤝 How to Contibute?